hale/rails_nlp/README.md

     3. Exercise!
 Research shows a healthy body leads to a healthy mind.
     4. Learn emergency phone numbers by heart.
 This may save your life!

-The following queries should match this example article, but in your typical full text search will fail because there is no direct match between the search terms and the text of the article:
+The following queries should match this example post, but in your typical full text search will fail because there is no direct match between the search terms and the text of the post:

 * "benefits of eating cilantro".
 * "apps to help remember things"